LevInteractive/shell-wp-update/README.md

-This will simply update a  wordpress site with the latest version.
+This will simply update a wordpress site to the latest version.

 ## How to Use

-`cd` to this repo and the execute `./update-wp.sh ../my-website/`.
+`cd` to this repo and then execute `./update-wp.sh ../my-website/`.

 By default the script will ignore: